niketa282/Simulator/README.md

 files/SimpleFactorialAssembly.txt - This is the binary form of the SimpleFactorialProgram.cpp.
 It calculates the factorial of 4 by using a combination of LDI, ADD, CMP, MUL, ADDI and JMP instructions.

-test-processor.cpp - Uses the googletest-release-1.12.1 to allow for test-driven
+test-processor.cpp - Uses the googletest-release-1.12.1 to allow for test-driven developement of each module and function that was implemented.

-developement of each module and function that was implemented.
-The last three tests name ExecuteInstructionAddTest, ExecuteInstructionFactorialTestDebugging and ExecuteInstructionFactorialTestOutput provide the output of the Execute method.
+The last three tests name ExecuteInstructionAddTest,ExecuteInstructionFactorialTestDebugging and ExecuteInstructionFactorialTestOutput provide the output of the Execute method.

 The ExecuteInstructionAddTest inputs the SimpleAddTest.txt file and displays the debug of the instructions execution.

-Similarly ExecuteInstructionFactorialTestDebugging inputs the SimpleFactorialAssembly.txt.
+Similarly ExecuteInstructionFactorialTestDebugging inputs the SimpleFactorialAssembly.txt and displays the debug of the instructions execution.

 The ExecuteInstructionFactorialTestOutput also inputs the SimpleFactorialAssembly.txt but displays the factorial value calculated at each iteration.

 Processor
 -------------